websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/upgrading-elasticsearch/backing-up-elasticsearch.md

 [Elasticsearch replicas](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/index-modules.html#index-modules-settings) protect against a node going down, but they won't help you with a catastrophic failure.
 Only good backup practices can help you then.

-Before you [upgrade](./upgrading-search-for-liferay-73.md) is one good occasion to back up and test restoring your Elasticsearch indexes.
+One good occasion to back up and test restoring your Elasticsearch indexes is before you [upgrade](./upgrading-search-for-liferay-73.md).
 In fact, the snapshot [search tuning indexes](#backing-up-and-restoring-search-tuning-indexes) can be used to reindex your previous Synonym Sets and Result Rankings when you set up a new Elasticsearch server.
 Make sure to read the Elasticsearch documentation on [snapshot and restore version compatibility](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/snapshot-restore.html#snapshot-restore-version-compatibility) before attempting this approach.

 Back up your Elasticsearch cluster and test restoring the backup in three steps: